clarkevansteenderen/spede_sampler_R/README.md

 <img src="combo_plots_cochineal.png" alt="drawing" width="500"/>

+A1 and A2 indicate that the number of clusters and entities recorded approach the same number of predefined species and lineages (n = 11), and that the asymptotic shape suggests that further sampling in the same collecting areas is unlikely to yield further species or lineages.
+Plot B shows that the user-defined groups were underestimates of species richness, as the average oversplitting ratio always exceeds a value of 1.
+The presence of singletons tended to result in higher oversplitting ratios than when they were excluded, which is more pronounced in smaller datasets (25% - 50%).
+Plot C shows how the percentage of singletons decreased as the dataset size increased.
+Plot D graphically shows the predefined groups that were oversplit by the GMYC, with *D. tomensosus* showing the greatest mean oversplitting ratio.
+Plot E shows that the overall percentage match scores, including and excluding singletons, remained high irrespective of data size.

 ---

 **The R code to create these plots is shown here, for users who wish to further tweak their plots:**